Texas Tech Red Raiders: Baseball

 E. Y. Freeland was the first coach of the Red Raiders, though the team was known as the Matadors at the time.
 He remained in the position for three years before R. Grady Higginbotham took the role.
 Higginbotham coached for only two years.
 From 1930 to 1953, Tech did not field an intercollegiate baseball team.
 When the program returned in 1954, Beattie Feathers became the head coach of the Red Raiders and remained until 1960.
 He was followed by Berl Huffman (1961–1967), Kal Segrist (1968–1983), and Gary Ashby (1984–1986).
 Upon Ashby's departure, Larry Hays became the head coach of the team.
 On April 2, 2008, Hays became just the fourth coach in NCAA baseball history to win 1,500 career games.

 Larry Hays took over the Red Raiders baseball team in 1987.
 Under Hays, Texas Tech endured only two losing seasons, his first and last, and enjoyed their greatest success in baseball.
 Hays took Tech from having a losing tradition to being a national contender.
 When Hays started with the Red Raiders, the team's overall record stood at 550–576.
 By the time he left, he was the fourth-winningest coach is college baseball history and the team's record had improved to 1,365–1,054–9.
-The Red Raiders reached eight straight NCAA tournaments from 1995–2002 and again in 2004, three of which were held at Dan Law Field.
+The Red Raiders reached eight straight NCAA tournaments from 1995 to 2002 and again in 2004, three of which were held at Dan Law Field.
 They also won two conference championships, in 1995 (while still in the Southwest Conference) and 1997, and two conference tournament championships, in 1996 and 1998.